collocations.org

 be forthcoming

-Please fill in the reply card and return it to us as soon as possible.
+Please complete the reply card and return it to us as soon as possible.

 a reply from the minister